-Welcome to the Latin@ Mental Health and Treatment Outcomes (LMHT) lab at the University of Nebraska!
+Welcome to the Latinx Mental Health and Treatment Outcomes (LMHT) lab at the University of Nebraska!

-What we do: We focus on finding better ways to understand mental health disparities for Latin@s and evaluating strategies that reduce them.
-Much of the work on understanding disparities focuses on differences in trauma exposure and other stressful events like discrimination.
-We also extend the reach of services through things like mobile applications and working alongside other health providers.
-More than anything, we seek to have a positive impact on the community through our research.
+What we do: We focus on finding better ways to understand and improve mental health equity, particularly for Latinx and Spanish-speaking populations.
+Much of this work centers on mechanisms that disparately impact marginalized populations, including traumatic event exposure and discrimination.
+We also recognize that enhancing equity across race/ethnicity or immigration requires considering how multiple intersecting identities affect the lived experience of the people we serve.
+In order to enhance access to care, we frequently use non-traditional approaches to care, including technology-based resources and working collaboratively other health providers.
+More than anything, we seek to have a positive impact on the community through our research and related clinical care.
 The lab is directed by Dr. Arthur "Trey" Andrews III.

 Dr. Andrews is also looking for undergraduate students who are interested in research experience.
 Students may be from any discipline and bilingual Spanish/English skills are preferred.